 Now, they have a dedicated publication website with an exclusive web section.
-It is not your typical blog-style SEO optimized content.
+It is not your typical blog-style with SEO optimized content.
 Instead, it focuses on carrying the elegant design of a magazine with stories alongside high-quality pictures.

 They also have an active social media presence, including a YouTube channel with educational and storytelling content.
-In April, the brand also started telling audio rural life, agriculture, and related stories every fortnight through their podcast “Life and Land.”
+In April, the brand also started telling rural life, agriculture, and related stories every fortnight through their podcast “Life and Land.”